kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

 - **Updates** the Kubernetes auth role of the default k8s service account created with `VaultServer` with a new policy.
 The new policy will be merged with previous policies.

 - **Enables** the secrets engine at a given path.
-By default, they are enabled at their "type" (e.g. "aws" enables at "aws/").
+By default, they are enabled at their "type" (e.g. "aws" is enabled at "aws/").

 - **Configures** the secret engine with the given configuration.